Theory of Operation

 Address Manipulation

-Write Status Data Manipulation
+Write Payload Manipulation

 Output Enable Control

-As described in SPI Device Modes, SPI_DEVICE may return the data from the IP even if the passthrough mode is set.
-The HW can process Read Status, Read JEDEC ID, Read SFDP, Read commands accessing the mailbox region, and EN4B/EX4B.
+The HW can process the Read Status, Read JEDEC ID, and Read SFDP commands, as well as Read commands accessing the mailbox region, EN4B/EX4B, and WREN/WRDI.

 TPM over SPI